facil-io/cstl/fio-stl/000 core.md

 * [Soft / Dynamic Types (FIOBJ)](#fiobj-soft-dynamic-types) - defined by `FIO_FIOBJ`

-In addition, the core Server Toolbox lIbrary (STL) includes helpers for common tasks, such as:
+In addition, the core Server Toolbox Library (STL) includes helpers for common tasks, such as:

 * [Fast String / Number conversion](#string-number-conversion) - defined by `FIO_ATOL`